-Everything about Delas Freres, Hermitage, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Delas Freres, Hermitage with wine tasting notes, wine and food pairing tips, best vintages, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Delas Freres Hermtiage History, Overview

 The company also produces one of the top value wines from the region with their Cote du Rhone.
 Delas Freres has one of the longest histories in the appellation.

 What we know of as Delas Freres today was formed in 1835 when Philippe Delas and Charles Audibert agreed to purchase Maisons Junique.
 The new company changed their name to Audibert and Delas.

 Philippe Delas had two sons, Henri Delas and Florentin Delas.
 Florentin Delas eventually married the daughter of his fathers partner, Charles Audibert.
 In 1924, the two brothers took over management of the company and altered the name to what is still in use today, Delas Freres.

 When the next generation took over management of Delas Freres in 1960, the company had become one of the top producers of Rhone wines with holdings in Cote Rotie, Hermitage, Cornas and Condrieu in the north as well as in the south in Chateauneuf du Pape.